-If you’re having trouble accessing Quill’s activities, your school is likely encountering some firewall issues when trying to access activities on Quill.org.
+If you’re having trouble accessing Quill’s activities, and you have already completed our other troubleshooting tips, your school is likely encountering some firewall issues when trying to access activities on Quill.org.

 Firewall issues will generally need to be dealt with by your IT Department.
 We've written a brief text you can send them below.
 If it does not resolve your issues, please let us know.